felipeatsix/linux-lpic1/103.1 - Working with the Command Line/Basic_shell_commands.md

     ~<username> # Returns username's home
 ```

-- Executing multiple commands
+# Executing multiple commands

 Using `&&` (and) operator
 It only executes the second command when the first is successful

 Using `||` (or) operator
 It only executes the second command when the first is failed.

-- Executing commands from the history output
+# Executing commands from the history output

 Using `!!` executes the last used command.
 Using `!<number>` executes the command in history by its number identifier.
 Using `!<string>` executes the last command with the passed string.

-- Cleaning history
+Cleaning history
 ```bash
     history -c
 ```

-- Searching for commands in history
+Searching for commands in history
 ```bash
     ctrl + R
 ```

+# Command help

-- List auto completion
+List auto completion
 ```bash
     Press TAB key twice
 ```

-- Command help

 Print command documentation
 ```bash